What is CPP?

 CPP at a glance

-Central precocious puberty (CPP) is a condition that causes early sexual development in girls and boys.
-In children with CPP, the brain begins to release pulses of GnRH, the puberty-inducing hormone, as early as age 2.
-CPP is treatable, and it is not a lifelong condition.
-For most children diagnosed with CPP, no underlying medical problem caused it.
+Central precocious puberty (CPP) is a condition that causes early sexual development in children.
+CPP leads the brain to release pulses of GnRH, the puberty-inducing hormone, as early as age 2.
+CPP is a treatable, non-lifelong condition, with no underlying medical problem causing it in most cases.

 CPP Facts

-For most children diagnosed with CPP, no underlying medical problem caused it
+For most children diagnosed with CPP, it arises as an idiopathic condition with no underlying medical problem causing it.

-A diagnosis is made by a specialist called a Pediatric Endocrinologist
+A CPP diagnosis is made by a medical specialist called a Pediatric Endocrinologist.

 CPP can present itself in different ways for boys and girls.
 If your child is displaying any of these signs of early puberty, talk to your pediatrician about CPP.